CHOP Facility Dog Program

 - Having difficulty coping with hospitalization

-- Hospitalized for at least three days, with no anticipated discharge within the next 24 hours
+- Hospitalized for at least 3 days, with no anticipated discharge within the next 24 hours

-Requests for a visit from a facility dog must be submitted by the patient’s primary child life specialist or bedside nurse.
+Requests for a visit from a facility dog are submitted by the patient’s primary child life specialist or bedside nurse.